AckerlyXu/heima/articles/virtual-machines/virtual-machines-freebsd-intro-on-azure.md

 > FreeBSD VM only supports CustomScript version 1.x by now.

 ## Authentication: user names, passwords, and SSH keys
-When you're creating a FreeBSD virtual machine by using the Azure portal preview, you must provide a user name, password, or SSH public key.
+When you're creating a FreeBSD virtual machine by using the Azure Portal, you must provide a user name, password, or SSH public key.
 User names for deploying a FreeBSD virtual machine on Azure must not match names of system accounts (UID <100) already present in the virtual machine ("root", for example).
 Currently, only the RSA SSH key is supported.
 A multiline SSH key must begin with `---- BEGIN SSH2 PUBLIC KEY ----` and end with `---- END SSH2 PUBLIC KEY ----`.